pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Type: String
 - Default value: `""`
-- This variable is used to control some internal behavior of the optimizer.
+- This variable is used to control some internal behaviors of the optimizer.
-- To make the user able to control the optimizer in a more fine-grained style and prevent regression after upgrading caused by behavior changes in the optimizer, some details of the optimizer behavior will be exposed and controlled by this system variable.
+- Some optimizer behaviors depend on user scenarios or SQL writing.
+Using this variable, you can control the optimizer in a more fine-grained style and prevent regression after upgrading caused by behavior changes in the optimizer.
-- Each fix control item corresponds to a GitHub Issue and can be set to a value.
-When setting multiple fix control items, they should be separated by comma.
-The format is like `"<#issue1>:<value1>,<#issue2>:<value2>"`, where `<#issueN>` is the GitHub Issue number and `<valueN>` is the expected value.
+- Each fix control item corresponds to a GitHub Issue.
+You can set it to a value.
+When setting multiple fix control items, separate them by comma.
+The format is `"<#issue1>:<value1>,<#issue2>:<value2>"`, where `<#issueN>` is the GitHub Issue number and `<valueN>` is the expected value.

 ### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>